-UZT was among recipients of this grant that will support scale-up of newer and shorter all-oral regimens for Drug resistant TB (DR-TB), through introduction of Xpert® MTB/XDR assay for detection of second-line drug resistance
+With support from USAID and Global Affairs Canada, the investments support scale-up of newer and shorter all-oral regimens for DR-TB, through the introduction of Xpert MTB/XDR assay for early detection of second-line drug resistance.

 • Project Title: Optimizing SHORRT in Zimbabwe